 Are firemouth cichlids aggressive?

-When it comes to defending their territories, Firemouth cichlids can be quite aggressive.
+When it comes to defending their territories, Firemouth cichlids is aggressive.
 With other types of cichlid species.
 Keeping them with similar sized fish is recommended as they are large fish.
 More peaceful than most.
 To ensure a stress-free environment for the fish, providing numerous hideaways within an aquarium setting is encouraged too.

 Can I keep 2 firemouth cichlids together?